Stewie23/humhub2civicrm/README.md

   Easily configure CiviCRM API credentials and field-to-group mappings via a backend settings form.

 - 🔗 **CiviCRM Matcher Integration**
-  Currently uses [`xcm_profile=HumHubMatcher`](https://github.com/systopia/de.systopia.xcm) to match or create contacts in CiviCRM by email.
-Future versions will allow this to be configurable.
+  Currently uses [`xcm_profile=HumHubMatcher`](https://github.com/systopia/de.systopia.xcm) to match or create contacts in CiviCRM.

 ---

 ## ⚙️ How It Works

-1. On profile update (`onProfileUpdate`), the module sends the user's email to CiviCRM (`Contact.getorcreate`).
+1. On profile update (`onProfileUpdate`), the module sends the users profil Information to CiviCRM (`Contact.getorcreate`).
+A suitable matching profile must be configured.
 2. If successful, it retrieves or creates a contact.
 3. For each configured profile field:
    - If the field value is truthy → the contact is **added** to `groupJoin`